Why do we need yet another PostScript Interpreter?

 Don't confuse that to mean I'm a diehard Windows Fanatic, i.e., it's not correct to assume COM is only Windows.
 If you think I'm saying it is NOT on Linux, you'd be wrong, I'm not saying that at all, the fact is, I don't even know.

 And also, I'm not necessarily a fanatic of any OS or platform, I've been there and done that.
 I was a diehard OS/2 devotee in the early 90's, I even had the "OS2 MAN" customized license plate (still do on the wall).
-So I've seen far, far, far better platforms take a dive to Windows, but what was I to do ?
+So I've already witnessed far, far better platforms take a dive to Windows, but what was I to do ?
 Write something on something that nobody would use ?
 Remember the OS/2 software for managing your CompuServe account ?
 Me either.
 Remember CompuServe ?
 Me either.

 But what COM is is that formal set of concepts that provide the pathway to the Extensibility and configurability that I so strongly require in literally every software project that I do, and there have been a lot of them.